omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 Place the signed installer on the company website, on a https URL ( must have a SSL certificate ).

-In MS Partners website, on the application page, add a package of type EXE.
+On Microsoft Partners website, on the application page, add a package of type EXE.

 Set the installer URL.